kkibria/slideshow-dist/md/chuserman.md

 slideshow-win help
 ```

 ## Live refresh

 The CLI tool watches the folder it serves.
-When any file is updated, it triggers a refresh in the browser.
+When any file is updated,
+it triggers a refresh in the browser.

-Now open the file, `chindex.md` with the editor, notepad, and add
+Now open the file, `chindex.md` with the text editor, notepad or any other
+editor you like and add
 some more content.
 Save the content.
 Now take a look
 in the browser window see the refreshed content.

+> The recommended practice in favor of productivity is to resize
+> the editor and the browser to display
+> them side by side and build the SildeShow content.

 ## File naming rules